isomerpages/moe-sst/_cca/Taekwondo.md

 *Secondary One students trying out TKD*

 ![](/images/CCA/tkd%2003.jpg)
-*Promoting Taekwondo as a CCA during the CCA fair8
+*Promoting Taekwondo as a CCA during the CCA fair*

 ![](/images/CCA/tkd%2004.jpg)
 *A performance for Staff Appreciation Week (SAW)*